electrickite/httpty/README.md

 The following configuration options are available:

     {
-      "user": "myuser",                The user for the server process "group": "mygroup",              The group for the server process "port": 3000,                    HTTP server port
+      "user": "myuser",                The user for the server process (optional) "group": "mygroup",              The group for the server process (optional) "port": 3000,                    HTTP server port
       "timestamps": true,              Add timestamps to console messages "command": {